Currently... I have returned to painting and have no plans for any new illustrations in the old style.

 With a chosen subject,

-I will take plenty of pictures, which I then adjust to set up my prefered design.
+I took plenty of pictures, which I then adjusted, to set up my prefered design.